Tealium/integration-adobe-aem/README.md

-# integration-adobe-aem
+# Tealium Adobe Experience Manager Plugin

-Tealium Adobe Experience Manager Plugin
+This file is the README.md for the Tealium Integration with Adobe Experience Manager.

 ## Installation and Documentation